You’ve just been elected Chair of the Organising Committee and you are indeed honoured.

 However, before your behind can connect with the Chair, you’re saddle with your first event to organize! chewpse!
 But boy, you’re gonna show them!

-So you chose a “hot and popping” guest speaker who is not well known but one that you know can rip the room apart.
+So you choose a “hot and popping” guest speaker who is not well known but one that you know can rip the room apart.

 Then you work really hard with the organisers to make sure they get all the arrangements right.
 Nothing but the the best floral arrangements will do and the colour of the tablecloths have to be just right.
 And that's just for starters...